com-480-data-visualization/project-2023-vatadiz2/README.md

 ## Milestone 2 (7th May, 5pm)

-Please find our PDF file for the milestone 2 here: [milestone2.pdf](milestone2.pdf) You can find a demo prototype of our visualization here, which is only here to get a general feeling and look of the project: [https://go.epfl.ch/tarantino](https://go.epfl.ch/tarantino)
+Please find our PDF file for the milestone 2 here: [milestone2.pdf](milestone2.pdf)

+You can find a demo prototype of our visualization here [https://go.epfl.ch/tarantino](https://go.epfl.ch/tarantino), which is only here to get a general feeling and look of the project.
+However, it does not include the actual data, the interactable elements, the movie reel is truncated at 6, no colors on the reel for different movies, etc.

 ## Milestone 3 (4th June, 5pm)